pollyv/pollyv/README.md

 =====================================================================================================================================

 ### 👩‍💻 About me:
 I am a novice web developer.
 My path began in 2022, when I tried to learn Python, but then I got hooked up on web development.
 So, since September 2023 I have been studying it at the Yandex Practicum courses.
-I am open to all communications regarding my current work.
+I am open to all communications regarding my work.

 ---